 Visit Lugnano in Teverina

-The town is still surrounded by medieval walls, largely rebuilt by Pope Pius II.
-Lugnano not only has a very ancient past, but also a history of art worthy of special consideration - the Collegiate Church of Santa Maria Assunta is the most important monument in the town.
+Lugnano in Teverina not only has a very ancient past, but also a history of art that is worthy of special consideration.
+The town is still surrounded by its medieval walls, largely rebuilt by Pope Pius II, while the Collegiate Church of Santa Maria Assunta is the most important monument in the town.

-The collection of the Civic Museum at Lugnano, which is located in the Town Hall, holds the relics of the Roman villa of Poggio Gramignano, built in the second half of the first century BC.
+The Civic Museum at Lugnano, which is in the Town Hall, holds the relics of the Roman villa of Poggio Gramignano, built in the second half of the first century BC.
 The museum contains geological and various building materials used in the villa.

 Collegiate Church of Santa Maria Assunta

 The Collegiate Church of Santa Maria Assunta is in the center of Lugnano in Teverina.
-Described by R. Hutton as a "magnificent Romanesque church" it is built on a pre-existing religious building dating back to Lombard times using blocks of travertine from the quarries next to the Tiber, this Church probably dates from the 11th and early 12th century, although the inscription on the façade indicates the 12th century.
+Described by R. Hutton as a "magnificent Romanesque church" it is built on the site of a pre-existing religious building dating back to Lombard times using blocks of travertine from the quarries next to the Tiber.
+This Church probably dates from the 11th and early 12th century, although the inscription on the façade indicates the 12th century.

 The porch is part of the original building, and supported by four columns and two half-side columns on the capitals of which there rests a lintel.
-Above there are five low arches, which support the roof half-barrel.
+Above there are five low arches, which support the half-barrel roof.
 In the sides of the porch there are mullioned windows, with access to the church through a single simple door.

 The capitals of the columns are of Corinthian style.
-A carved animal with a human headstands out, and is thought to be a symbol of the fall of Adam.
-Above the columns there are bas-reliefs depicting the symbols of the evangelists while on the sides animals and monstrous beings are painted, a typical feature of medieval churches.
+A carved animal with a human head stands out, and is thought to be a symbol of the fall of Adam.
+Above the columns there are bas-reliefs depicting the symbols of the evangelists while on the sides animals and monstrous beings are painted, which is a typical feature of medieval churches.

 The church interior has three naves and the columns have capitals carved with plants and geometric themes.
-There are also numerous works of great artistic value, such as a triptych by Nicholas Liberatore* (1430 -1502) depicting the Assumption and Saints, located in the apse.
+There are also numerous works of great artistic value, such as a triptych by Nicholas Liberatore* (1430 -1502) depicting the Assumption and Saints in the apse.

 Attractions near Lugnano in Teverina